All Episodes

 But they still have a means, as I told you yesterday, to get it on the House floor.

-Um, so that's going to be something interesting to work for.
+So that's going to be something interesting to work for.

 And, you know, I got to tell you, these are very, very interesting times, but there's a lot at stake in this election coming up.

-There's a great piece on Breitbart that I thought nailed it, and they basically gave the math of what the GOP has to do to maintain their majority in the House.
+And they basically gave the math of what the GOP has to do to maintain their majority in the House.

 86 of those seats are currently held by Republicans.

-Republicans now have, they analyze 154 safe seats, 61 holds, and three flips from Democrats will result in the 218 the Republicans need in the 116th Congress.
+Republicans now have, they analyze 154 safe seats, 61 holds and three flips from Democrats will result in the 218 the Republicans need in the 116th Congress.

 This doesn't happen.